Skip to main content

 • Click OK.

-5. Name the new layer front wheel for easy identification.
+5. Name the new layer front wheel.

 spin blur place center point